Steve Linnane: Coaching career

 Linnane was later player-coach with Kurri Kurri from 1992 to 1996 before retiring as player in 1996.
 He was assistant coach at the Newcastle Knights to Mal Reilly and Warren Ryan from 1997 to 1999, and then became head coach at English club the Rochdale Hornets in December 1999.
 He quit in June 2000 to join the Super League club, Halifax Blue Sox as assistant coach to Gary Mercer.
 Following Mercer's resignation in 2001 he was in temporary charge but was later appointed head coach of Halifax Blue Sox on a two-year contract.
 He was sacked in August 2002, the morning after a 64–0 loss to St. Helens which came after nine losses from ten games which put the club at risk of relegation.
-Linnane then became the Hull Kingston Rovers club's first overseas coach.
+Linnane then became Hull Kingston Rovers' first overseas coach.
 Under him, the club came within eighty minutes of their first grand final appearance in 2002, after a largely successful end to the season.
 In 2004 he resigned.